1. Enjoy spring in Valencia with the sunset at El Saler

 2. Albufera National Park

-Only 10 kilometres from Valencia you will find the Albufera Natural Park, a
+Next up, only 10 kilometers from Valencia you will find the Albufera Natural Park, a

-Mediterranean ecosystem with unspoilt dune beaches, forests, rice fields and
+A Mediterranean ecosystem with unspoiled dune beaches, forests, rice fields, and

 a huge lake where you can enjoy boat trips.
 This is where paella was invented